jadn/ThemifyourGists/README.md

 ##In the future
 The *founder* of this project, Izzy, primarily wishes to port existing GtkSourceView themes and Vim themes to the Gist embed.css stucture.

+Myself would like to have only **ONE** JavaScript file instead of this one and the one served from *Github->Embed*.
+Because presently it is rather a hack than a serious solution.

 -Geeky Robo